steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Why does venv not add the Python 3.8 include files?
         Why does the 1st mayavi install fail with a vtk module error?
 ### Runtime
-    Solver
-        Runtime error does not propagate back to UI.
-            The runtime failure happens during the DependencyManager processing (FileGenerate) so it is not synchronous with the Put request.
-            Should the GeneratedFile be deleted if the Solver fails?
 ### Security
     Remove steve@knipmeyer.org.
     Azure Key Secrets